Tamalckb531/mern-blog/README.md

       1. get users form /api/user/getcomments?limit=5
       2. set comments, totalComments and lastMonthComments.
       3. Fetch comments details in Table with "See all" link to Users and totalComments, lastMonthComments in stat card.

+# Search and filter Functionality Commit :

+_**Backend:**_

+It use the /api/post/getposts api endpoint searchQuery.

+_**Frontend:**_

+_Header Component :_

+1. Set the searchTerm from searchTerm urlParam.
+Change the searchTerm each time something new typed in search box and click enter.
+2. OnSubmit in search box trigger handleSubmit :
+   1. set the searchTerm in urlParams as searchTerm.
+   2. navigate to /search/${searchQuery} (searchQuery contain the typed query in search box)

+_Search Component :_

+1. It gets urlParam according to searchTerm, sort and category and set them in sidebarData.
+2. Then it fetch the post with /api/post/getposts?${searchQuery} where searchQuery is whatever in the urlParams.
+3. set the data in posts state.
+Also handle the show more visibility like the previous.
+4. The sidebar form has three component :
+   1. Search Term :
+      1. onchange on it trigger handleChange.
+      2. It set the sidebarData with previous data and new searchTerm.
+   2. Sort :
+      1. onchange on it trigger handleChange.
+      2. It set the sidebarData with previous data and new order.
+   3. Category :
+      1. onchange on it trigger handleChange.
+      2. It set the sidebarData with previous data and new category.
+5. Clicking the show more set the startIndex in urlParams and do it's usual job.

 <hr/>